 - Older children and teens may also experience abdominal pain, headaches or chest pain.

-If the behavior changes that you are seeing in your child last longer than a few weeks or start to prevent your child from taking part in his/her usual activities, it is time to talk to your child’s doctor.
+If the behavior changes that you are seeing in your child last longer than a few weeks or start to prevent your child from taking part in their usual activities, it is time to talk to your child’s doctor.
 Make sure you mention how long your child has been showing these signs or whether there are any circumstances in your child’s life that may have prompted the behavior.

 There are many options for treatment and it will depend on your child’s situation.
 Your child may need to start speaking with a healthcare professional or you may need to begin to work with someone to help reduce the stress levels in your daily lives.